sroycho4/Pravara_KruShi_Care_App/README.md

 # Pravara_KruShi_Care_App
-The "Krushi Care" app, is an innovative solution that combines advanced technologies such as IoT, data analytics, and real-time monitoring to address the challenges faced by farmers [1].
+The "Krushi Care" app, is an innovative solution that combines advanced technologies such as IoT, data analytics, and real-time monitoring to address the challenges faced by farmers.
 With the integration of AI-based algorithms, the application offers intelligent insights and predictive analytics to assist farmers in making data-driven decisions for enhanced outcomes.
 Farmers can access weather forecasting services through the application, enabling them to plan